How The New York Times Turned Unsolicited Donations Into a Successful Program

 AUGUST 3, 2016

 Among the many things buzzing through New York City—yellow cabs, fast walkers, cyclists—are lots of bees and multiple beekeeping associations.
 “Tending beehives on top of New York City and other urban areas is nothing new.
-Other New Yorkers have become casual hobbyist beekeepers. scrambling to save the flying insects.
-Buzzing on High.

 New York’s E-Prescription Law Keeps Medical Associations Wary